Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Chemistry Expert**

-    You gain Proficiency with alchemist’s supplies.
+    You gain Proficiency with Alchemist’s Supplies.
 If you are already proficient with them, you add double your Proficiency Bonus to checks you make with them.

 - **Chemical Connoisseur**